idealogica/indi/readme.md

 InDI is inspired by [Pimple](http://pimple.sensiolabs.org/) - another great dependency injection container for PHP.
-Their main principles are the same, so it won't take much of your time to start using InDI if you are experienced Pimple user.
+Their main principles are the same, so it won't take much of your time to start using InDI if you are an experienced Pimple user.

 ## 2. Installation